NABMElab/ARRP-seq/README.md

    - `Ref`: The desired location for you reference file, e.g. Homo_sapiens.GRCh38.cdna.all.fa.
    - `pseudo`: The location for pseudo genes or other excluded genes.

-  Open `runArriba.sh` and update the variables for refernce including `--genomeDir` for STAR and `-a`,`-g` for Arriba. some of these files are included in files installed.
+  Open `runArriba.sh` and update the variables for refernce including `--genomeDir` for STAR and `-a`,`-g` and other reference variables for Arriba.
+Some of these files are included in files installed.

   Open `Partners.sh` and update the following variables:
   - `Gtf`: The location of your gtf file, `.gz` is demanded.